douglasgreen/outlines/society/philosophy/books.en.md

 remains a cornerstone of Western philosophical thought.
 The work's examination of substance, causation, and the nature of being continues to influence philosophical inquiry today.

-## Nicomachean Ethics by Aristotle
+## "Nicomachean Ethics" by Aristotle

 **Overview:** "Nicomachean Ethics" is a philosophical work by Aristotle that explores the nature of the good life for humans.
 It is named after either Aristotle's father or son, both of whom were